radiasoft/structwake/README.md

 # structwake
-Software repository for the structwake project
+Software repository for exploring novel approaches to computing electromagnetic response from beam-structure interactions